cml87/SpringCore_111_forJenkins/README.md

 The pom file above uses some `properties`.
 There are some special named properties that Maven understands, such as `project.build.sourceEncoding`, `maven.compiler.source` and `maven.compiler.target`.
 The two Maven compiler properties specify the Java source code and JRE version (I think), for the Maven compiler plugin, respectively.
 If we use them, we don't need to do such `<configuration>` in the `maven-compiler-pluging`.

 ## Spring beans

 Spring creates objects and inject them into our application at runtime.
 This functionality is provided by the Sprint **IoC Container**, which create objects, inject the needed dependencies into them, and manage their lifecycle.

+In Spring, the **Application Context** is the configured Spring IoC container with all our dependencies wired up in it.
+It is _mainly_ a hashmap of objects.

 There are three ways to define and configure our bean in Spring:
 1. through xml configuration file